Casualty series 32

-The thirty-second series of the British medical drama television series Casualty began airing on BBC One in the United Kingdom on 19 August 2017, and concluded on 4 August 2018.
+The thirty-second series of the British medical drama television series Casualty commenced airing in the United Kingdom on BBC One on 19 August 2017 and finished on 4 August 2018.
 The series consisted of 44 episodes.
 Erika Hossington continued her role as series producer, however, following her resignation in August 2017, was replaced by Lucy Raffety.
 Simon Harper began his role as the show's executive producer.

 Twenty cast members reprised their roles from the previous series.
 Lloyd Everitt, Crystal Yu, Jamie Davis left their respective roles during the series, while Charlotte Salt reprised her role as Sam Nicholls from episode five onwards.
 Four new cast members also joined the drama in series 32.
 The series opened with a two-parter special set in northern France, which was followed by an extended 70-minute special episode.
+It is the first series in the history of the show to omit episode titles.

 Production

 The thirty-second series will consist of 44 episodes.
 Erika Hossington continued her role as series producer, while Simon Harper began his role as executive producer following his appointment in June 2017.
 Mark Catley, the show's story consultant, was credited as co-executive producer for the opening two episodes, before moving into the role of series executive consultant from episode 3 onwards.
 In August 2017, it was confirmed that Hossington had resigned from her role and Lucy Raffety, who has worked on the show since 2007, would be replacing her as series producer.
 Raffety's first credited episode aired on 4 November 2017, while Hossington's final credited episode aired on 9 December 2017.

 Former executive producer, Oliver Kent, revealed on 5 August 2016 that the show's production team had planned storylines for the beginning of series 32.
 Series 32 was officially confirmed on 30 July 2017, with the announcement of a two-part opener special, set in northern France.
 The special, which was filmed in Fishguard and Cardiff, featured Dylan, David, Louise and Alicia offering their medical talents at a refugee camp.
 In the special, Dylan bonded with a 12-year-old, Sanosi, and his sister, Mariam.
 It was reported Dylan was to "[find] himself in a difficult situation over their future".
 Beck enjoyed not filming on-set and was proud to portray the story, commenting, "The main thing however was the importance of telling this story, which has been slightly forgotten in the news recently, and realising, when you boil it down to one human story, just how relevant it still is."
 It was also announced that episode 3 of the series would be an extended special, lasting 70 minutes and would feature the results from the inquest into Scott's death.